 Vegan Cabbage Rolls

-Vegan cabbage rolls stuffed with a flavorful mixture of onions, lentils, brown rice, and Italian seasonings.
-This family-friendly meal is inexpensive, filling, and easy to make!
-Vegan, gluten-free, soy-free.
+Savory vegan cabbage rolls are filled with a flavorful mixture of onions, garlic, lentils, and brown rice.
+This vibrant plant-based and gluten-free meal is inexpensive, super filling, and delicious!

 Preheat the oven to 350 degrees.

-Next, slice 1/4-1/2 inch off the base of the stem and peel off any outer layers that look damaged.
-Then, use a fork and knife to stabilize and carefully cut out the cabbage stem.
-Follow method #3 of these instructions.
-In a large pot, boil the water and season it with salt.
-Add the whole cabbage head to the water and let it boil for 5 minutes or until the outer leaf starts to pull away from the head.
-Use tongs to carefully remove the outer leaves until you have 10-12 large leaves.
-Let them cool and dry on a dish towel.
+In a large pot, bring the water to a boil.
+Add the whole head of cabbage to the pot and let it boil for 5 minutes or until the outer leaves start to pull away.
+Use tongs to carefully peel off the outer leaves until you have 10-12 large leaves.
+Let them cool and dry on a dish towel on the counter.

-Add the cooked lentils and rice to the pan with the onions.
-Stir to combine and let the mixture cook for 4-5 minutes to let the flavors to meld.
+Add the cooked lentils and brown rice to the pan.
+Stir to combine and let the mixture cook for 5 minutes to help the flavors meld.

-- Store the leftover cabbage rolls in an airtight container in the fridge for 4-5 days.
+- Store the leftovers in an airtight container in the fridge for 4-5 days.